-Karen Gallagher, Douglas Dechow, and Anna Leahy.
-“Freedom Without Walls: One Model for Interdisciplinarity on Campus,” Die Unterrichtspraxis/Teaching German, Volume 44 Number 2, 134-145.
+Karen Gallagher, Douglas Dechow, and Anna Leahy, “Freedom Without Walls: One Model for Interdisciplinarity on Campus,” Die Unterrichtspraxis/Teaching German, vol. 44, no. 2, 134-145.

-"From a Wall to a Bridge," in the 'Chapman Inbox' section of _Chapman Magazine_, Spring issue, 2010.
+Karen Gallagher, "From a Wall to a Bridge," in the 'Chapman Inbox' section of Chapman Magazine, Spring 2010.